ppy/osu-wiki/wiki/People/Beatmap_Nominators/en.md

 With the change to the team in August 2014, joining the Beatmap Nominators became a lot easier than it used to be in the past.
 The [Quality Assurance Team](https://osu.ppy.sh/g/7) will post an announcement for Beatmap Nominator Sign-ups to the [Pending Beatmaps Subforum](https://osu.ppy.sh/forum/6) in irregular intervals of approximately one to two months.

 ### Basic Criteria
-Modders that aim to apply to the Beatmap Nominators must fulfill the following criteria:
+Modders that aim to apply to the Beatmap Nominators must fulfil the following criteria:
 + They have been modding beatmaps actively for at least 3 months prior to the announcement.
 + They have accumulated at least 50 [Kudosu](/wiki/Glossary/#kudosu) in total.
 + They provide 2 to 4 of their mods which they think qualify them to be a part of the Beatmap Nominators.